 Each elementary school has a music teacher who meets with classes on a scheduled basis.
 Music concepts and skills are taught through vocal music and Orff instrument instruction.
-Beginning in 4th grade at Nottingham, students are offered the opportunity to join Band, Chorus, Orchestra, and/or Orff Ensemble.
-The practices for these three 4th grade Nottingham programs are held during the week beginning promptly at 7:30AM.
+Beginning in Grade 3 at Nottingham, students are offered the opportunity to join the Orchestra program.
+Starting in Grade 4 students can participate in the Grade 4 Band, Chorus, and/or Orchestra.
+Normally, the practices for these three Nottingham supplemental programs are held during the week beginning promptly at 7:30AM.